Electricity Related Links

 Learn about DOE's role in the research and development of HEVs at the Hybrid Electric Vehicle Web site.

 InterMotive, Inc. designs and manufactures electronic control systems for the work truck, transit, emergency response, RV, and personal-use markets.
-The Eco-Star automatically turns the engine off when specific, customizable, safety conditions are met, reducing fuel consumption & greenhouse gasses.
-The Idle Timer controller turns the engine off at either 5 or 15 minutes, depending on settings, reducing fuel consumption & greenhouse gases.
+The Eco-Star automatically turns the engine off when specific, customizable, safety conditions are met, reducing fuel consumption and greenhouse gasses.
+The Idle Timer controller turns the engine off at either 5 or 15 minutes, depending on settings, reducing fuel consumption and greenhouse gases.
 The EcoLock is an anti-idle system designed specifically for police which automatically turns the engine off when specific, customizable, safety conditions are met.

 It All Adds Up to Cleaner Air is a collaborative effort of the U.S. Department of Transportation's (DOT) Federal Highway Administration (FHWA), EPA's Office of Mobile Sources, and DOT's Federal Transit Administration (FTA).
 Since 1991, these agencies have been working with state departments of transportation and metropolitan planning organizations to help them meet goals for reducing traffic congestion and improving air quality established by the Transportation Equity Act for the 21st Century (TEA 21) and Clean Air Act.